physionetchallenges/physionetchallenges.github.io/2023/index.md

 2. Medisch Spectrum Twente, Enschede, The Netherlands (Barry J. Ruijter, Marleen C. Tjepkema-Cloostermans, Michel J. A. M. van Putten).
 3. Erasme Hospital, Brussels, Belgium (Nicolas Gaspard).
 4. Massachusetts General Hospital, Boston, Massachusetts, USA (Edilberto Amorim, Wei-Long Zheng, Mohammad Ghassemi, and M. Brandon Westover).
-5. Brigham and Women’s Hospital, Boston, Massachusetts, USA (Jong Woo Lee).
+5. Brigham and Women's Hospital, Boston, Massachusetts, USA (Jong Woo Lee).
 6. Beth Israel Deaconess Medical Center, Boston, Massachusetts, USA (Susan T. Herman).
 7. Yale New Haven Hospital, New Haven, Connecticut, USA (Adithya Sivaraju).

 This database consists of data from 1,020 adult patients with out-of-hospital or in-hospital cardiac arrest who had return of heart function ("return of spontaneous circulation", ROSC) but remained comatose (defined as inability to follow verbal commands).
 All patients were admitted to an ICU and had their brain activity monitored with 19-channel continuous EEG.
-Monitoring is typically started within hours of cardiac arrest and continues for several hours to days depending on the patients’ condition, so recording start time and duration varied from patient to patient.
+Monitoring is typically started within hours of cardiac arrest and continues for several hours to days depending on the patients' condition, so recording start time and duration varied from patient to patient.
 The Challenge includes EEG data obtained up to 72 hours from ROSC.

 ## EEG data